-Provided a series of Rabies Clinics to help those afford the vaccine who othewise couldn't.
+Provided a series of Rabies Clinics to help those afford the vaccine who otherwise couldn't.

 Started a Bite Club for dogs who need a little more work and care.

-The roof was replaced with the help from City of Sheridan, A-Line roofing, and Empire Building Supplies.
-They helped with cost and saved the shelter thousands.
+The roof was replaced with the help of the City of Sheridan, A-Line roofing, and Empire Building Supplies.
+They helped with costs and saved the shelter thousands.

 City Of Sheridan re-asphalted and painted the parking lot.